nodejs/node/COLLABORATOR_GUIDE.md

 Exception to each of these points can be made if use or behavior of a given internal API can be demonstrated to be sufficiently relied upon by the Node.js ecosystem such that any changes would cause too much breakage.
-The threshhold for what qualifies as "too much breakage" is to be decided on a case-by-case basis by the CTC.
+The threshold for what qualifies as "too much breakage" is to be decided on a case-by-case basis by the CTC.